Last Updated on August 29, 2023

 I find lemon balm sun tea considerably less potent than that brewed in boiled water, but it’s still delicious.
 If you don’t have lemon balm growing in your yard, you can buy dried lemon balm online.

 Pollinators adore borage, and the leaves have a wonderful melon flavor.
 Borage sun tea might be my favorite of all them, with a mellow flavor of honeydew.
 Plus it’s fun to float the flowers on top.
-Here’s more about borage plant and why to consider growing it in your garden.
-(Here’s where to buy dried if you don’t want to grow it yourself.)
+Borage also infuses well into cool water, and you might find the flavor even better making it without the heat of the sun.
+Learn more about how to make borage tea.

 Red Raspberry Leaf